Beavercreek-Robotics/beavercreek-robotics.github.io/docs/quickstart/index.md

 ## New Project in VSCode

-Assuming you've installed the VSCode VEX extension according to the instructions above, you'll have the VEX icon on your sidebar.
+Assuming you've installed the VSCode VEX extension according to the instructions above, you'll have the VEX icon //on your sidebar.
 Click it, then import a project.
 Browse to the directory where you cloned your vex repository and open your `v5code` file.

 ![VSCode UI](/static/vscode-import-screenshot.png)